stonematt/stow-package-inspector/README.md

 # Stow Package Inspector

 A lightweight shell script to inspect the health and availability of stowed packages managed with GNU Stow.
+By default, this script focuses on identifying packages listed in `packages_to_stow` that are expected to be stowed but are not.
+It highlights issues such as conflicts, incomplete stows, and missing symlinks.

-This script provides detailed reports on the status of your stowed packages, helping you identify conflicts, incomplete stows, and unused packages in your stow directory.
+Additionally, the script provides detailed reports on fully stowed packages and identifies unused directories in your stow directory that are not listed in `packages_to_stow`, depending on the options provided.

 ## Features